1985

 the washing machine?'
 And she went 'just put them in with the blacks, dear'."

-The whole band had a preference for black leather at that time what caused some
+The whole band had a preference for black leather at that time which caused some

 Alan: "We get more stick for that in England than anywhere else.